Restoring VM Files

 - Open the Home view.

 - In the inventory pane, select the Backups > Disk node.
-Expand a backup job in the working area, right-click a VM and choose Restore VM files to launch the Virtual Machines File Restore wizard.
+Expand a backup job in the working area, right-click a VM and choose Restore VM files to launch the Virtual Machine File Restore wizard.

 - At the Restore Point step of the wizard, select a restore point.